 Drifting and stunts give players a small boost, as they have in past Mario Karts, but here you’ll find the tracks are largely built around them.
 Ramps and curves are liberally spread out across the tracks, leaving the player to learn every last one of them.
 Missing even a single drift boost can impact where the player scores when they cross the finish line.

-But that doesn’t mean the game is overly demanding.
-This is still Mario Kart, and while it may take some mastering to be able to whiz through the tracks, the aforementioned items, no longer taking center stage, are now used to smooth things out.
+That doesn’t mean the game is overly demanding.
+This is still Mario Kart, after all.
+While it may take some mastering to be able to whiz through the tracks, the aforementioned items – no longer taking center stage – are now used to smooth things out.

 One track sees you driving against waterfalls, grabbing small boots so you don’t fall behind in its current, while another seems to be Nintendo’s recreation of Sugar Rush from Wreck-It Ralph.
 The tracks boast some of the most fun designs in the series (not to mention a diversity of stunning visuals between them), and it lacks that gimmicky stage or two that seemed thrown in to some of the past few entries.